 Nevada drivers who run a stop sign or stop light will likely have to pay a fine.
-Red light and stop sign violations will also add demerit points to the motorist’s driving record.
+Red light and stop sign violations will also add demerit points to the motorist's driving record.
+(Of course, you may have other options for dealing with your ticket that won't result in these penalties.)
 This article gives an outline of what the law says and some of the specific consequences of a stop sign or red light ticket.

 At a stop sign or red light (steady or flashing), drivers must come to a complete stop prior to the nearest of entering the crosswalk at the near side of the intersection, reaching a marked stop line, or entering the intersection itself.

 Like in most other states, Nevada law permits drivers to make a right turn after stopping at a red light, unless there's a sign indicating the turn isn't allowed.
 However, drivers need to use caution and follow right-of-way rules when making a right on red.